nats-io/nats-architecture-and-design/adr/ADR-8.md

  * Placement is allowed
  * Republish is allowed
  * If compression is requested in the configuration set `compression` to `s2`
+ * If limit markers are requested the `allow_msg_ttl` and `subject_delete_markers` settings must be true and `subject_delete_marker_ttl` must be a duration string longer than 1 second

+Enabling Limit Markers requires NATS Server with API level 1 or newer support (2.11+) and clients should assert this using the `$JS.API.INFO` call or similar means (not connected server version).

 Here is a full example of the `CONFIGURATION` bucket with compression enabled: